Whoaa512/starred/README.md

 - [innovatorved/whisper.api](https://github.com/innovatorved/whisper.api) - This project provides an API with user level access support to transcribe speech to text using a finetuned and processed Whisper ASR model.
 - [roboflow/inference](https://github.com/roboflow/inference) - Turn any computer or edge device into a command center for your computer vision projects.
 - [CStanKonrad/long_llama](https://github.com/CStanKonrad/long_llama) - LongLLaMA is a large language model capable of handling long contexts.
 It is based on OpenLLaMA and fine-tuned with the Focused Transformer (FoT) method.
-- [mem0ai/mem0](https://github.com/mem0ai/mem0) - Memory for AI Agents; SOTA in AI Agent Memory, beating OpenAI Memory in accuracy by 26% - https://mem0.ai/research
+- [mem0ai/mem0](https://github.com/mem0ai/mem0) - Memory for AI Agents; SOTA in AI Agent Memory; Announcing OpenMemory MCP - local and secure memory management.
 - [minimaxir/simpleaichat](https://github.com/minimaxir/simpleaichat) - Python package for easily interfacing with chat apps, with robust features and minimal code complexity.
 - [youquanl/Segment-Any-Point-Cloud](https://github.com/youquanl/Segment-Any-Point-Cloud) - [NeurIPS'23 Spotlight] Segment Any Point Cloud Sequences by Distilling Vision Foundation Models
 - [AntonOsika/gpt-engineer](https://github.com/AntonOsika/gpt-engineer) - CLI platform to experiment with codegen.
 Precursor to: https://lovable.dev